ResMed Inc. (NYSE:RMD) CEO Michael J. Farrell Sells 14,683 Shares

 Analysts Set New Price Targets

-Several analysts have commented on the stock.
-StockNews.com cut shares of ResMed from a “buy” rating to a “hold” rating in a research note on Friday, August 30th.
-KeyCorp boosted their target price on shares of ResMed from $238.00 to $251.00 and gave the company an “overweight” rating in a report on Friday, August 2nd.
-Robert W. Baird initiated coverage on ResMed in a report on Tuesday, September 24th.
-They set an “outperform” rating and a $280.00 price objective for the company.
-Needham & Company LLC restated a “hold” rating on shares of ResMed in a research note on Tuesday, October 1st.
-Finally, Citigroup lowered ResMed from a “buy” rating to a “neutral” rating in a research note on Monday, June 24th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $218.18.
+Several analysts have recently issued reports on RMD shares.
+Baird R W upgraded shares of ResMed to a “strong-buy” rating in a research report on Tuesday, September 24th.
+Oppenheimer lowered ResMed from an “outperform” rating to a “market perform” rating in a research note on Tuesday, June 25th.
+Robert W. Baird started coverage on ResMed in a research report on Tuesday, September 24th.
+They set an “outperform” rating and a $280.00 target price on the stock.
+Citigroup downgraded ResMed from a “buy” rating to a “neutral” rating in a research report on Monday, June 24th.
+Finally, Bank of America lifted their price target on shares of ResMed from $240.00 to $270.00 and gave the stock a “buy” rating in a research note on Thursday, September 26th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $218.18.

 About ResMed